Samuel-Lubliner/local-library-django-tutorial/notes/6-Homepage.md

 ## URL mapping

 `locallibrary/urls.py`
-- Revives URLs starting with `catalog/`
+- Processes URLs starting with `catalog/`
-- URLConf module `catalog.urls` processes the substring
+- `catalog.urls` processes the substring

 The import function `django.urls.include()` splits the URL string and sends the substring to the URLconf module.